 “The image of him taking his mask off and making that statement will forever be etched into my mind,” Morgan said.
 “It represents who Dr. Fayyaz is as a person — his passion and commitment to his patients.
 The way the whole team followed his lead and rallied around Enok is really the essence of Operation Smile’s vision.”

 The intersection of Ghulam’s commitment to healing smiles and Enok’s odds-defying story almost never materialized.
-Ghulam originally sought to volunteer on an Operation Smile medical mission to India, but was unable to attain a visa for that trip.
-When Morgan learned Ghulam was available to volunteer in Rwanda, she jumped at the opportunity to include him on that medical mission.
+Ghulam originally sought to volunteer on an Operation Smile medical program to India, but was unable to attain a visa for that trip.
+When Morgan learned Ghulam was available to volunteer in Rwanda, she jumped at the opportunity to include him on that medical program.

 “His depth of experience is really what set him apart; he’s performed more than 10,000 surgeries,” Morgan said.
 “But what really makes Dr. Fayyaz the ideal volunteer is his kind heart and generosity.”

 His paper, “A Model Humanitarian Cleft Mission: 312 Cleft Surgeries in 7 Days,” won a gold medal in the Plastic and Reconstructive Surgery 2016 Global Open for Best International Collaboration.
 Ghulam was also recognized at the American Society of Plastic Surgeon’s “The Meeting 2016” in Los Angeles.

 Additionally, Ghulam volunteered on the 2015 and 2016 programs to Puebla, Mexico and Isabella, Philippines, respectively.
 The vast majority of his work has been performed in Pakistan and Afghanistan through the Cleft Lip and Palate Association of Pakistan, an organization he founded in 2003.
 Pakistan has the fourth largest population of people living with cleft conditions behind China, India and Indonesia.